 Gold and silver are tangible assets, but are often traded in the form of futures or options, which are financial derivatives.
 With a reputation for being considered a safe asset , gold's performance has the potential to shine during extreme volatility and market turmoil, as its correlation with traditional stocks is lower than that of traditional stocks and constitutes a potential drag on portfolios, which can help limit declines.
 Unlike other asset classes that are normally used as portfolio diversifiers, gold has historically been an efficient source of portfolio diversification, since its low correlation has strengthened over time, while many real assets have moved in an opposite direction3, aligning more closely with the movements of traditional stocks and bonds.
 The Bloomberg Global Inflation-Linked Bond TR Index measures investment-grade government debt linked to inflation in 12 different developed market countries.

+For those looking to invest in gold, it is important to find the best gold IRA custodians to ensure a secure and profitable investment.
 Investment capacity is a key criterion for the inclusion of markets in this index, and is designed to include only those markets in which a global government liaison fund is likely to be able to invest and can invest.
 Bloomberg Commodity Index TRA: a broadly diversified commodity price index distributed by Bloomberg Indexes, which records 22 commodity futures and seven sectors.
 No commodity can represent less than 2 percent or more than 15 percent of the index, and no sector can represent more than 33 percent of the index.
 ICE BofAML 3-month U.S.

 Treasury Bills Index This is an unmanaged index that is comprised of a single U.S. UU.
 Treasury issue with approximately three months to final maturity, purchased at the beginning of each month and held for a full month.
 MSCI World Index The index reflects the representation of large and medium-sized cap companies in 23 developed markets.